Here are some common questions about invoices in [me]

 - AM Review- Once all items have been entered from the invoices and various checks are confirmed, invoices are sent to the Account Managers (AM) team for the final approval.
 This is also when any new Vendor Items get matched to your Products.

-- Pending Approval- If you have the approve invoices feature turned on, you will see invoices in this status.
+- Pending Approval- If you have the Invoice Approval feature turned on, you may see invoices in this status.
 These invoices have completed our process and are waiting for a user with restaurant accountant permissions to approve.
 To learn more about the Invoice Approval Feature, check out this article on the topic

 - Closed- The invoice data is all entered, confirmed, and can be used in reporting and be sent to your accounting system.
 Only invoices in Closed or Pending Approval status will be included in reporting.
 Only invoices in Closed status are available to be exported to your accounting system or paid with MarginEdge Bill Pay.